0cjs/sedoc/x11/clipboard.md

 the `-t`/`-target` option, e.g., `-t image/png`.
 In output mode the special atom `TARGETS` will get a list of valid target atoms for the current selection held by whatever program: `xclip -o -t TARGETS`.

+### Selection Maintenance

+Unlike Windows or Mac, selections in X11 are maintained by by individual programs; other programs wanting to fetch the selection send a request through the X11 server to the program currently maintaining the selection.
+Thus, any program that captures a selection must continue running for the selection to be available.

+`xsel -i` does this by starting a background process to maintain the selection; that process will exit when another program (including another `xsel -i`) makes that selection available.
+The `-t MS` option will time out the background process after _MS_ milliseconds (default 0 = never time out).

+`xclip -i` does the same.
+There is no timeout option, but with the `-verbose` option it will run the server process in the foreground and show when a selection request is received.
+(Exit with Ctrl-C.)

 ImageMagick/GraphicsMagick